vapoursynth/vapoursynth/build instructions windows.md

 * Needs [Visual Studio 2019](https://visualstudio.microsoft.com/de/vs/)
 * It also needs both [32bit](https://www.python.org/) and [64bit](https://www.python.org/) Python 3.8.x and 3.9.x (the msvc project assumes that you installed python for all users.)
-* [InnoSetup 6.x](http://www.jrsoftware.org/isdl.php) is needed to create the installer (default installation path assumed)
+* [InnoSetup](http://www.jrsoftware.org/isdl.php) is needed to create the installer (default installation path assumed)
 * [7-zip](https://www.7-zip.org/) is needed to compress the portable version (default installation path assumed)

 ## 2. Preparing the C++ Project